mqtlam/osu-cs519-006/assignment2/README.md

 ## Quick Start
 1. Download the cifar datset to this folder.
-2. Set up the python virtual environment and extract dataset using `./bootstrap.sh cifar-2class-py.zip`
+2. Set up the python virtual environment and extract dataset using `./bootstrap.sh cifar-2class-py.zip` (this might take a while)
+3. Activate the virtual environment (`source venv/bin/activate`)
-3. Run `main.py` for training and test
+4. Run `main.py` for training and test